Simple Google Sheets Indirect Function Guide (3 Examples)

 =SUM(INDIRECT(C6))

-2. The SUM function will take the numeric values which are in the Google Sheets indirect named range selected and return the sum.
+2. The SUM function will take the numeric values that are in the selected Google Sheets INDIRECT named range and return the sum

-• Not using quotation marks around the cell reference – Check you’ve written “A2” instead of (A2) for example
+• Omitting quotation marks around the cell reference: Always check you’ve written “A2” instead of (A2)

-• Using invalid cell references – If you’re using the A1 cell address notation for cell_reference_as_string and TRUE as is_A1_notation will mean the formula is looking for the wrong type of notation.
+• Using invalid cell references: Make sure you’re using the A1 cell address notation to avoid the wrong type of notation

 Frequently Asked Questions

-Yes, the Indirect function in Google Sheets is volatile.
-What this means is that it refreshes each time you edit a cell or everytime there is a change in the worksheet.
+Yes, the Goole Sheets INDIRECT function is volatile.
+This means that it refreshes every time you edit a cell or every time there is a change in the worksheet.

-Yes, you can combine the VLOOKUP function with the indirect function Google Sheets.
-This is also another way to use the Indirect function with multiple sheets since these two functions together let you LOOKUP data from multiple sheets based on what you specify.
+Yes, you can combine the VLOOKUP function with the Google Sheets INDIRECT function.
+This is also another way to use the INDIRECT function with multiple sheets since these two functions allow you to use LOOKUP data from multiple sheets based on what you specify.

 Example sheet with multiple sheets labelled red, orange and blue